rcoscali/my_robot_app/README.md

 The app uses Exchanges API keys[^1] for tracking and duplicating orders.
 These are stored locally in an SQLite3 DB.

+> Please be aware this is a work in progress !!!

 [^1]: Take care to the keys when dumping/restoring databases.
 Keys exposed here are not real keys but take care to yours.

 ## Clone repository